High School Counselor FAQ

 Our federal code is 003270.

-Tuition costs depends on what program your student is interested in pursuing.
-For most programs, tuition is set at $32,820.
-A full breakdown is available on our Tuition and Fees page for your students to check out.
+Tuition costs depend on what program your student is interested in pursuing.
+For most programs, tuition is set at $33,800.
+A full breakdown is available on our Financial Aid & Tuition page for your students to check out.
 We offer generous scholarships and opportunities for other financial aid, so getting a great education at GMercyU is much more affordable than your students may think!